-- A. The County recognizes the Union as the sole and exclusive bargaining agent for those employees certified by the Public Employee Relations Board referenced in Attachment D for the purpose of negotiating matters of wages, hours and other terms and conditions of employment.
-The specific job classifications and grades shall be listed together for Locals 1170, 2462, 2735 and 3389 in Attachment C. - B. In the event any above referenced classifications are retitled, such classifications shall be specifically included in this section. - C. The County and the Union specifically recognize and understand that the employees covered by this Agreement are organized into the separate and distinct bargaining units noted above and that these units are referred to collectively in this Agreement solely for the limited purpose of "multi-unit bargaining" as specifically authorized by Section 13A-106(d) of the Labor Code. - D. The County further recognizes the significance of the duties and responsibilities of Locals 1170, 2462, 2735 and 3389 employees and their contribution to the successful performance of the mission of County government. - E. The Departments will make available to the Locals' Presidents in 1170, 2462, 2735 and 3389 a monthly electronic data list of bargaining unit employees: name, date of hire, grade, class of work and work location and indicating on the list those employees whose status in the bargaining unit has changed due to (a) transfer/promotions (b) resignation/retirements (c) layoffs (d) relocations (e) re-allocations and (f) hiring into union positions.
+A. The County recognizes the Union as the sole and exclusive bargaining agent for those employees certified by the Public Employee Relations Board referenced in Attachment D for the purpose of negotiating matters of wages, hours and other terms and conditions of employment.
+The specific job classifications and grades shall be listed together for Locals 1170, 2462, 2735 and 3389 in Attachment C.

+B. In the event any above referenced classifications are retitled, such classifications shall be specifically included in this section.

+C. The County and the Union specifically recognize and understand that the employees covered by this Agreement are organized into the separate and distinct bargaining units noted above and that these units are referred to collectively in this Agreement solely for the limited purpose of "multi-unit bargaining" as specifically authorized by Section 13A-106(d) of the Labor Code.

+D. The County further recognizes the significance of the duties and responsibilities of Locals 2462, 2735, 3389 and 1170 employees and their contribution to the successful performance of the mission of County government.

+E. Office of Human Resources Management will send to the Locals' Presidents in 2462, 2735, 3389 and 1170, a monthly electronic data list of bargaining unit employees: name, date of hire, grade, class of work and work location and indicating on the list those employees whose status in the bargaining unit has changed due to (a) transfer/promotions (b) resignation/retirements (c) layoffs (d) relocations (e) re-allocations and (f) hiring into union positions.
 Upon request, the Departments will provide the Union with the class specification of each classification covered under this Agreement within thirty (30) days after the effective date of this contract.